maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 ## RuleIndex

-This function attempts to use a rule with the smallest index for multi-rule systems.
+This function attempts to use rules in the same order they are specified in the argument for the computational system.
 Only if there are no matches for the first rule, the second rule will be attempted, etc. It does not affect single-rule systems.

 ## InstantiationIndex